OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

         # yum upgrade opennebula

-    For Debian/Ubuntuy use:
+    For Debian/Ubuntu use:

     .. prompt:: text # auto

        # apt-get update
        # apt-get install --only-upgrade opennebula

-    Step 3 Upgrade hypervisors to the new version
+    Step 3 Upgrade Hypervisors to the New Version
     =============================================

-    You can skip this section for vCenter hosts.
+    You can skip this section for vCenter Hosts.

     Upgrade the OpenNebula node KVM or LXD packages, using the package manager of your OS.

-    For example, in a rpm based Linux distribution simply execute:
+    For example, in a rpm-based Linux distribution simply execute:

     .. prompt:: text # auto

        # yum upgrade opennebula-node-kvm

-    For deb based distros use:
+    For deb-based distros use:

     .. prompt:: text # auto